lolkatz/github-pages-with-jekyll/index.md

 A simple blog to showcase writeups for CTF I've done.
+I do most of my hacking in a Kali linux virtual machine hosted on a Windows 10.
+I use VirtualBox because the free version allows to take snapshots.
+For browser I use Firefox who respect privacy, has tons of useful extensions and has nice developer tools, even allowing you to edit and resend a request.